 Then, the Confederation wishes, by a 2025, 0,5% to cover the consumption of national electricity or 300 GWh, thanks to the wind.
 This represents the work 189 wind turbines that could generate power between 12 and 25 cents Swiss franc (between 8 and 17 cents) the

-The sites chosen for the installation of the wind turbines are numerous: 96 sites in total, including 12 "priority" sites and 16 sites that already exist within the framework of a cantonal or communal planning.
+The selected sites for the installation of wind turbines are numerous: 96 sites in total, including 12 "priority" sites and 16 sites that already exist in the framework of a cantonal or municipal planning.
 The majority of these sites are located on the arc Jura and the Alps.